numaproj/numaflow/docs/development/releasing.md

 i.e. it does not support older SDK versions, add a mapping where the key is the new version to be released, and the values are the SDKs and their new minimum supported versions
-- If there are no breaking changes since the last release, the key is the new version to be released, and the values are the SDKs and the minimum supported versions from the previous entry
+- If there are no breaking changes since the last release, the key is the new version to be released, and the values are the SDKs and the minimum supported versions from the previous entry/release

 Ensure that this change is merged and included in the release.